 Stop by Sturgeon Falls on your way back to the hotel.
 Stretching alongside the Sturgeon river, this vibrant small town is home to several attractions, like the family-owned farm and U-Pick, Leisure Farms down Quesnel road.
 Here you can pick sun-ripened strawberries and raspberries (Champlain himself marvelled at the abundance of berries growing in the region!) enjoy a picnic or a wagon ride, roast marshmallows by a bonfire and buy fresh baked pastries and homemade jams and jellies to take home.

-Pop by the Riv Chip Stand for a little snack before heading back to Sudbury.
-Just minutes from the museum, this Feast On certified, family-owned chip stand has been operating since 1973 and is famous for their fries, poutine, and pogos.
+Stop for a snack at the Riv Chip Stand before heading back to Sudbury.
+This Feast On certified, family-owned chip stand has been serving up their famous fries, poutine, and pogos since 1973.

 SUDBURY – SAULT STE.
 MARIE

 Sudbury is home to one of Northern Ontario’s most popular attractions – Science North.
 You’ll need an entire afternoon to explore Science North ‘s four floors of interactive exhibits.
 Highlights are the digital planetarium, IMAX® 3D, live science shows and the F. Jean MacLeod Butterfly Gallery.